Chinese nationalism: Ethnic nationalism

-Ethnic nationalism (族裔民族主義 or 族群主義) is divided into two forms in China; based on the dominant ethnic-centered "Han nationalism" (or Han chauvinism) and ethnic minorities based "local ethnic nationalism".
-The PRC government and Chinese Communist Party (CCP) opposes these singular ethnic nationalism and encourages multi-ethnic nationalism (more akin to civic nationalism).
-However, the CCP portrays itself as the custodian of a conservative, Han-centric vision of "China's outstanding traditional culture".
+Ethnic nationalism (族群民族主義 or 族群主義) is divided into two forms in China; based on the dominant ethnic-centered "Han nationalism" (or Han chauvinism) and ethnic minorities based "local ethnic nationalism".
+The Chinese Communist Party (CCP) opposes singular ethnic nationalism and encourages multi-ethnic nationalism under the overarching concept of the Zhonghua minzu.
+At the same time, the CCP portrays itself as the custodian of a conservative, Han-centric vision of "China's outstanding traditional culture".